rbind/deleeuw/content/post/sixth.md

 title = "Majorization"
 math = true
 +++
 I use majorization in many of my papers.
 So a short general introduction with some simple examples may be useful.
 Here we go.
-Read more ...
 <!--more-->

 <h2>Introduction</h2>

-The problem we try to solve throughout is to construct a convergent and stable iterative algorithm to minimize a function `$f:X\rightarrow\mathbb{R}$` over a set `$X\subseteq\mathbb{R}^n$`.
+The problem we try to solve throughout is to construct a convergent and stable iterative algorithm to minimize a function `$f:X\rightarrow\mathbb{R}$` over `$X\subseteq\mathbb{R}^n$`.

 A *majorization scheme* for `$f$` on `$X$` is a function `$g:X\otimes X\rightarrow\mathbb{R}$` such that